“Time heals nothing unless you move along with it”

 Why, Why does it hurt so much?

-If you have ever gone through a divorce or serious breakup, or even other significant losses in your life, you might have asked yourself, “Why does it hurt so bad”.
+If you have ever gone through a divorce or even other significant losses in your life, you might have asked yourself, “Why does it hurt so bad”.

 Well, your brain actually thinks you are physically hurt.
 Studies have shown that when MRI’s are done on patients of recent heartbreak of any kind, the parts of the brain that register physical pain like a broken bone, were active.

 And to top it off, humans are emotional creatures.
-Whether it’s a memory of dancing together, seeing a place you frequented with that person, or the smell of bread baking that triggers you to think about them, memories are tied to our emotions.
+Whether it’s a memory of seeing them smile, driving by a place you frequented together, or the smell breakfast that triggers you to think about them, memories are tied to our emotions.

 How Can I Heal After Heartbreak?